Your cart is currently empty!

 The Club Year, Voting, Nominations and Elections

 Section 1.
 Club Year: The club's fiscal year begins on the first day of January and ends on the last day of December.
 The club’s official year shall begin immediately at the completion of the election and shall continue through the next election.
-The elected officers and directors shall take office on the first day of the month following the election and each retiring officer shall turn over to his/her successor in office all properties and records relating to that office within 30 days after the election.
+The elected officers and directors shall take office on January 1 of the year following the election and each retiring officer shall turn over to his/her successor in office all properties and records relating to that office within 30 days after the election.

 Section 2.
 Voting: At the annual meeting or at a special meeting of the club, voting shall be limited to those members in good standing who are present at the meeting, except for the annual election of officers, directors and amendments to the constitution and bylaws and the amendments to the standard for the breed, which shall be decided by secret ballot conducted in any manner provided by the laws of the state in which the club is incorporated-written ballot cast by mail or electronic balloting by an independent firm in accordance with the State Law and AKC policy.
 Voting by proxy shall not be permitted in states where prohibited by State Law.
 The board of directors may decide to submit other specific questions for the decision of the members.

 - (a) Electronic Voting: Members are agreeing to conduct elections on breed standard revisions, Constitution and By-law amendments, annual elections, and any other specific issues as they may arise, via electronic voting.
 Those not consenting to electronic voting must notify the Secretary upon acceptance of their membership.
 Their ballots will then be sent via USPS or email from the Secretary.